 This category of car also offers economic advantages thanks to the incentives and tax advantages that vehicles with reduced CO2 emissions benefit from.

-The CUPRA Leon (180 kW) 5 doors, CUPRA Leon Sportstourer (180 kW) and CUPRA Formentor (150 kW and 180 kW) are all available with CUPRA e-HYBRID plug-in technology.
-If you have doubts as to which would suit you best, try the CUPRA Match tool.
+The CUPRA Leon, CUPRA Leon Sportstourer, CUPRA Formentor, and CUPRA Terramar are all available with CUPRA e-HYBRID plug-in technology.
+If you’re unsure which model best suits your needs, you can try the CUPRA Match tool.

 The CUPRA Born and the CUPRA Tavascán are both 100% electric models.
 To learn more about all CUPRA's models click on the following link.
 If you have doubts regarding which vehicle would suit you better, try the CUPRA Match tool.